QuoteCall

 Violent Crime in Marietta

-• Marietta murder rate per 100k people: 7, which is down from nearly 9 the prior year
+• Marietta murder rate per 100k people: 5, which is down from nearly 9 the prior year

-• Marietta total homicides over the past year: 4
+• Marietta total homicides over the past year: 3

-• Marietta violent crime per 100k people: 491
+• Marietta violent crime per 100k people: 440

-These numbers rank 20.5% below the rest of the state!
+These numbers rank 39% below the rest of the state!

 Property Crime in Marietta, GA

-Not unlike violent crimes, property crime numbers are higher each year but that’s simply because the amount of people living in Marietta continues to grow.
-The percentage of property crime has stopped increasing, though it remains about 40% higher than the state average.
-You’re no more likely to experience a property crime now than you were a few years ago and as the local police department continues to grow to meet the demanding needs of a growing community, these numbers will continue to drop.
-The most common property crimes appear to be vandalism – mostly from kids and young adults.
+You’re no more likely to experience a property crime now than you were a few years ago, and as the local police department continues to grow to meet the demanding needs of a growing community, these numbers will continue to drop.
+The most common property crimes appear to be vandalism and motor vehicle theft - mostly from kids and young adults.

 Bad/Dangerous/High Crime Areas of Marietta, GA